Mora median real estate price is $584,733, which is more expensive than 74.9% of the neighborhoods in Idaho and 72.4% of the neighborhoods in the U.S.

 In Mora, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Mora is very tight compared to the demand for property here.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Mora neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Mora neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 39.2% of the households here have four, five, or more cars.
 That is more cars per household than in 97.9% of the neighborhoods in the nation.

 Did you know that the Mora neighborhood has more Dutch and English ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 12.6% of this neighborhood's residents have Dutch ancestry and 27.4% have English ancestry.